Yousef-Essam/Computational-Electromagnetic-Applications-on-Maglev/README.md

-# Computational Electromagnetism Applications in Maglev
+# Computational Electromagnetism Applications on Maglev
 ## In this environment, you can find 3 folders for the simulations

 - The first folder is the `CST Simulations` folder